metaplex-foundation/developer-hub/src/pages/token-metadata/print.md

 The owner of a printable NFT can print as many editions as they want from it as long as its maximum supply has not been reached.

-Every Non-Fungible NFT — i.e. `NonFungible` and `ProgrammableNonFungible` token standards — can be a printable NFT when created.
+Every Non-Fungible Asset — i.e. `NonFungible` and `ProgrammableNonFungible` token standards — can be a printable NFT when created.
 This is done by configuring the **Max Supply** attribute of the NFTs Master Edition account.
 This attribute is optional and can have one of the following values:

 - `None`: The NFT does not have a fixed supply.
 In other words, **the NFT is printable and has an unlimited supply**.
 - `Some(x)`: The NFT has a fixed supply of `x` editions.